ChondroFiller: A One-Step, Non-Surgical Collagen Injection

 Frequently Asked Questions

-• It is a one-step, non-surgical collagen injection — no operation, no cell harvesting and no surgical recovery.
-At London Cartilage Clinic, Prof Lee provides it as a joint-preserving option with realistic expectations.
+• It is a one-step, non-surgical collagen injection — no operation, no cell harvesting, and no surgical recovery.
+As a CE-marked Class III medical device, it has a documented safety and outcomes record across multiple joints.

 • Some people experience less pain and easier movement, but responses vary and benefits cannot be guaranteed.
-It is not a cure for arthritis.
+Published series report clinically meaningful improvements in patient-reported outcome scores over 12 to 36 months, but it is not a cure for arthritis.

 Where to go from here